-Arbitration and private FDRs (Financial Dispute Resolution) are forms of alternative dispute resolution which take place outside court.
+Arbitration, private FDRs (Financial Dispute Resolution) and mediation are forms of alternative dispute resolution which take place outside court and are available at Sinclair Gibson.

 A private FDR replicates one stage of the court process (a negotiation type hearing) with both parties attending on a voluntary basis.
 An experienced legal professional with judicial experience is selected by the parties and paid privately to act as their judge and, with their respective advisors, to assist them in reaching a negotiated settlement.
 The “judge” cannot impose an outcome on the parties but provides guidance as to what the outcome may be at court, which can be extremely helpful for negotiation.